Shippable/docs/sources/platform/workflow/job/overview.md

       - script: 			pwd
 ```

-For more information, read [Working with Jobs](/platform/tutorial/workflow/howto-crud-job)
+For more information, read [Job Anatomy](/platform/tutorial/workflow/shippable-jobs-yml)

 ## When does a Job execute?
 A Job is queued by the DevOps Assembly Line platform when one of the following cases occur